zzhgithub/juner_os/README.md

 - rust implementation of the kernel (load BIOS)
 - LISP REPL
 - Support for load-file method to load mal files after kernel load.

-The code can now be written in the user folder.
+- The code can now be written in the user folder.
 It can be loaded using the laod-file method in the replica after kernel boot.
+- The kernel loads `entry.jaml` as an entry file.
+- The extension of the lisp dialect is `jmal` (Juner-os's Make A Lisp!).

 # dependencies